iguana-project/iguana/README.md

 ## Configuration
 Iguana has a lot of settings that can be changed by the user.
-The settins files are stored in the [src/common/settings](src/common/settings) package.
+The settings files are stored in the [src/common/settings](src/common/settings) package.
 The package structure is:

 ```bash
 common/settings